Learn more about:

 To create a new project, click the button beneath your company logo or company name:

 Give your project a name and add a description about it, or take a look at your project templates.
-You can also decide on the project schedule right away, and select if the project will be Invite-only or All-Access:
+You can also decide the lineup schedule, available tools, and select if the project will be Invite-only or All-Access:

 Click 'Create this project' to start the project.
 Once that’s done, you’re in!

-Click the project and you’ll see the five tools that are part of every project by default: Campfire, Message Board, To-dos, Schedule, and Docs & Files.
+Click the project and you’ll see the tools that you've selected.
 You can organize these in the order you want them in:

 Personalize the tools you need to get your work done!

-Need to add a link to an external service like Github, Zendesk, or Google Drive?
+Need to add a link to an external service like Github, Zoom, or Google Drive?
 You can add direct links to those services and more using Doors.
-Learn how to enable those here!
+Learn how to enable those here:

 Below your tools, you'll find the activity timeline, where you can see all the updates that have been made to this project!

-You can add more than one of each tool to a project by clicking on
+You can add more than one of each tool to a project by clicking the "+ Add another" option:

 This comes in handy if you'd like to to have different to-do tools for unrelated tasks, like marketing and bug reports: